 Color me happy

-I smile every time I think of all of the national leaders and journalists who opened new Twitter accounts in 2016 to follow a President who Tweets.
+I smile when I imagine all the national leaders and journalists who opened new Twitter accounts in 2016 to follow a President who Tweets.

 Here’s a page to color and doodle for a playful, political time-out.
 Or, maybe to color and fold into a paper airplane.
 Send it soaring through the air with your bad thoughts and fears aboard …. or rather, keep it afloat with your hopes and dreams.

 When President Trump first approved his photograph for press releases, it was not with a smile or even a half-smile.
 His face had a determined look.
 It was a face at rest, waiting to spring into action.

 This illustration is a caricature inspired by an early press portrait of the President.

 Listening to candidate Trump on the campaign trail, I grabbed onto his idealism and hung onto his positive self view and unrivaled sense of well-being.
 Why not add those formidable characteristics to my playbook, I thought …. all things considered, they have served Prez Trump well.

 Take some plays from the Trump playbook

 Say what you are thinking and strive for straightforward communication.
 Often I may wish that President Donald Trump was less direct in his opinions and attacks and have hoped with fingers crossed that he would backtrack, but softening his rhetoric or changing his opinion mid-course never seems to come.
 I no longer wish-for or wait-for a retraction because Trump “says what he says.”

 In one sense this non-filtered form of speech lacking in jabber talk, lawyerese, political jumbo, and double talk, is refreshing.